StarLegacy/StarLegacy.Wiki/Old Pages/Printers.md

 > Copper blocks are only on the LEFT of the sign with [Printer] on it.

 ### Shared required materials
-- 1x Sign,
+- 1x Sign
-- 1x Hopper,
+- 1x Hopper
-- 1x Furnace,
+- 1x Furnace
-- 1x Note Block,
+- 1x Note Block
-- 2x Wires,
+- 2x Wires
-- 3x Copper Blocks,
+- 3x Copper Blocks
-- 4x Stained Glass Panes,
+- 4x Stained Glass Panes
-- 6x Stained Glass,
+- 6x Stained Glass
-- 6x Iron Blocks.
+- 6x Iron Blocks
 - The rest of the mats involved are the blocks that cause specific results.

 ### Carbon Printer